Organisational structure and supply chains

 Natures Ways Foods plays a proactive role in the eradication of modern slavery and all its related practices, actively supporting the “Stronger Together” initiative, ensuring compliance with the ETI base code, SEDEX and promoting best practice within both our organisation and that of our suppliers.
 We are building on this strong foundation by incorporating our policies and procedures into everything we do.
 We aim to work with our suppliers to build effective and transparent supply chains.
-We have a rigorous supplier approval process, operated by our Compliance and Procurement functions.
+We have a rigorous supplier approval process, operated by our Compliance team.

 We expect our suppliers to operate to the same ethical standards that we employ ourselves.
 NWF is a member of Supplier Ethical Data Exchange (SEDEX) and we have been building SEDEX membership progressively across our supply base.
-Below are the essential requirements for all suppliers, growers, manufacturers and service providers:
+Below are the essential requirements for all suppliers, growers, manufacturers, and service providers: